 1. Varanasi, Uttar Pradesh – A festival by the river

-What is avoided and unkempt in summers is festive, colorful and welcoming by the winters.
+What is avoided and unkempt in summers is festive, colourful and welcoming by the winters.
 With its sands a bit cooler, November in Jaisalmer looks forward to its desert safari, walking through its forts, palaces, and havelis and enjoying evenings by its lakes.
 It easily makes it to the best places to visit in November in India.
-Situated close to the Pakistan border, Jaisalmer’s Sonar Quilla is a living fort replete with hotels, shops and old and majestic havelis Jaisalmer Things To Do
+Situated close to the Pakistan border, Jaisalmer’s Sonar Quilla is a living fort replete with hotels, shops and old and majestic havelis

 3. Tarkarli, Maharashtra- The lesser known beach holiday